 The processing is necessary for us to perform a task in the public interest or for our official functions, and the task or function has a clear basis in law.
-We also make use of contractual, legitimate, and consent-based processing.
+We also make use of contractual, legitimate and consent based processing.

-Users of the UK Research and Innovation and council websites
+Users of the UKRI and council websites

 - information that you provide by filling in forms or surveys

 - information in correspondence that you send us

 - information you provide in accessing products or services, including payment, contact and delivery information

 - details of your visits to our websites including, but not limited to, traffic data, location data, weblogs and other communication data, and the resources that you access.